 JIT compilation artifacts

-Triton compiles and caches kernels under $HOME/.triton/cache
+Triton compiles and caches kernels under $HOME/.triton/cache.

 For each kernel, there is a directory with a hex string name computed